Our Narrowboat Adventure

 We shower back at the boat and then chat with the narrowboat neighbors.
 Those who are boat owners carry folding lawn chairs.
 They set them up and make the towpath their backyards.

 Cartwright Hotel a pleasant country location but accessible to many of the local sights.

 Sunday Roast at the Great Western Arms

 The pub is hopping.
-The bar is full with people and their dogs.
-The Great Western Arms is a railroad stopping place with a well regarded cook.
-It is full of railroad memorabilia and age appropriate furnishings.
+The bar is full of people and their dogs.
+The Great Western Arms is a railroad-stopping place with a well-regarded cook.
+It is full of railroad memorabilia and age-appropriate furnishings.
 There are church pews and funny old maps.
 Families are here for the Sunday roast.
 Kids and dogs everywhere.
 Everyone has a good time.

-This is a popular event, you make reservations.
-If you don’t have one there is room outside in a pretty courtyard among the flowers.
+This is a popular event; you make reservations.
+If you don’t have one, there is room outside in a pretty courtyard among the flowers.
 The roast was lovely.
 Pete’s mixed roast included beef, pork, sausage, and chicken with pork cracklings.
 I had moist roast chicken.
-We ate Yorkshire pudding and crispy roast potato with mixed vegetables.
+We ate Yorkshire pudding and crispy roast potatoes with mixed vegetables.
 The Great Western Arms, some information you can use.

 We’ll miss this place, but tomorrow is a new adventure.